AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 At this point, you might be wondering, how do I do that?

-First, make your own list of must-haves and deal-breakers.
+1. Make your own list of must-haves and deal-breakers.

-Next, for each item in the list, write a question.
-It's essential to keep the questions conversational and not accusatory.
-We should also structure the question so that the interviewer has to provide examples.
+2. For each item in the list, write a question.

-_There might be overlapping questions, so it's best to combine them._
+_It's essential to keep the questions conversational and not accusatory.
+We should also structure the question so that the interviewer has to provide examples._

 Keep the list of questions handy so that you can ask questions throughout the interview as they relate to the topic being discussed.